pcarleton/pcarleton.github.io/_posts/2016-05-09-starting-out.markdown

 > The way I approach a post like that is I’ll start with the surface of the topic and ask myself what I don’t fully get—I look for those foggy spots in the story where when someone mentions it or it comes up in an article I’m reading, my mind kind of glazes over with a combination of “ugh it’s that icky term again nah go away” and “ew the adults are saying that adult thing again and I’m seven so I don’t actually understand what they’re talking about.”
 Then I’ll get reading about those foggy spots—but as I clear away fog from the surface, I often find more fog underneath.
 So then I research that new fog, and again, often come across other fog even further down.
 My perfectionism kicks in and I end up refusing to stop going down the rabbit hole until I hit the floor.

 I love reading his posts because he does two things.
-First, he figures out what he doesn't get, even if it's something that seems like everyone is supposed to know about.
+First, he thinks hard about what he doesn't get, even if it seems like something so obvious, everyone should already know about it.
 Second, he digs and digs until he's gotten to the basic principles at the "floor".
-In reading his posts, I get to benefit from all his hard work.
-Not only that, but his explanations give me a basis to more easily confront and contextualize new information about a topic.
+Reading his posts, I benefit from his hard work.
+Not only that, but I get a basis to confront and contextualize new information about a topic.
 (He refers to it as his "tree trunk" where he can hang new information later on in the post linked above.)
-This leads me to feel that reading his post was time well spent.
+I feel like I am coming away with something valuable after spending time reading one of his posts.

 Christopher Olah has a similar approach.
 In the introduction to his post on [information theory](http://colah.github.io/posts/2015-09-Visual-Information/), he says: